zoedmky/TRIEKY/README.md

 ---

 ## Why TRIEKY?

-TRGT (PacBio) is a powerful tandem repeat genotyper, but its output is naturally constrained by the expected motifs defined in the reference input BED file.
-When a sequenced allele contains unexpected sequence composition, such as **Interruption motifs** in *DMPK* or *HTT* or **Non-canonical motifs** in *RFC1* (CANVAS), these motifs are generally not explicitly broken down in the default VCF output.
+TRGT is a powerful tandem repeat genotyping tool developed by PacBio, but its output is naturally constrained by the expected motifs defined in the reference input BED file.
+When an allele contains repeat motifs that are absent from the reference BED file, such as **interruption motifs** in *DMPK* or *HTT* or **non-canonical motifs** in *RFC1* (CANVAS), these motifs are generally not explicitly broken down in the default VCF output.

 In clinical genetics, characterising this "hidden" sequence composition is crucial, as motif interruptions and alternative conformations can directly influence pathogenicity, modulate clinical phenotype, or explain apparent diagnostic discrepancies.

-TRIEKY was developed as a proof-of-concept companion tool to bridge this gap, allowing users to surface and filter non-expected k-mers directly from TRGT VCF records.
+TRIEKY was developed as a proof-of-concept companion tool to provide additional insight into repeat composition, allowing users to surface and filter non-expected k-mers directly from TRGT VCF records.

 ---

 ## Features

+* Automatic extraction of expected motifs directly from the TRGT VCF.
 *   **Multi-locus Support:** Process multiple TRGT loci simultaneously.
 *   **Flexible Configuration:** Tailor analysis per locus (thresholds, motif sizes, filters) via a simple TSV file.
 *   **Per-allele Resolution:** Analyzes and reports composition for each allele independently.